Climate justice and gender justice are inextricably linked.

 It’s time to complete the logical loop we began threading in the previous section.
 Not only are patriarchy and climate injustice linked, but people ought to care about gender inequality if they care about climate injustice.
 (Do not misunderstand: there is no onus on feminism, vis-à-vis climate activism, to prove its worth.
 Women have an independent claim to rights, voice, power, and representation.)

-Let’s connect the dots by returning, briefly, to the six domains above — and explaining why fighting gender inequality in each domain might reasonably be expected to further climate-activist goals.
+Let’s connect the dots by returning, briefly, to the six domains above — and explaining why fighting gender inequality might reasonably be expected to further climate-activist goals in each domain.

 - Man-as-conqueror.
 If we push back against patriarchal ways of thinking — for instance, by acknowledging and condemning the epidemic of violence against women — we might change our ways of thinking about the environment.
 That shift might take place at the level of language, or implicit associations.
 It might express itself through art, literature, or philosophy.

 - Masculinity-as-anti-emotion.
-If men still comprise the majority of our policymakers (and more than eighty percent of the United States Congress), and if we assume that policymakers’ emotional sentience is in practice often a prerequisite for support of policies that meaningfully address climate change, then there is a direct causal mechanism through which the election of more women to positions of political leadership might lead to such policies.
+If men still comprise the majority of our policymakers (and more than eighty percent of the United States Congress), and if we assume that policymakers’ emotional sentience is in practice often a prerequisite for policies that meaningfully address climate change, then there is a direct causal mechanism through which the election of more women to positions of political leadership might lead to climate progress.

 - Patriarchy-as-violence.
-Condemning violence against women may have spillover effects on violence against the natural world, and efforts to dismantle patriarchy will change either the identity or the priorities of those whose policies actually or potentially inflict violence.
+Condemning violence against women might have spillover effects on violence against the natural world.
+In particular, efforts to dismantle patriarchy might change the identity or priorities of those whose policies actually or potentially inflict violence.

 - Women’s disproportionate exposure to climate impacts.
 Some of the best ways to combat climate change travel through gender justice.
 If we’re serious about fighting climate change, we need to actively enlist women’s participation and elevate their voices.